A computer network refers to the hardware (computers, cables

 etc) and software (operating systems etc) which are inter-connected

-to communicate and share data.
-At the most basic level, a
+and share data.
+At the most basic level, a computer network

-Because of the geographical difference in the scope of computer
+geographical difference in the scope of computer networks,

-networks, there has been a process to classify these differences.
+there has been a process to classify these differences.
+Provided

-Provided below is a list of the most common types of geographical
+below is a list of the most common types of geographical computer

 BAN - Body Area Network - Comprises communication